tpancier/nyx-art/README.md

 ## Introduction

 As part of the NYX experiment, 2 NFT ERC-721 tokens were created:
-- Soul NFT: art derived from the individuation traits of each holder
+- Soul NFT: art derived from the individuation traits of each holder that is stored on a JSON file metadata and linked to the ERC-721 contract via an index.
 - Ferrymen NFT: generative art

 This repository contains the code and summary for the generative art of Souls and Ferrymen.
 Other repositories for this project: <br/>